Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Basic notions and definitions

-The next proposition, whose proof we mirror on similar arguments appearing in~\cite[Corollary 2.5]{Huybrechts} and~\cite{Brakkee}, gives us some key properties of the morphism $\psi$ appearing in~\ref{eqn:threequotients2}: \begin{proposition} The morphism $\psi$ is the normalization of $\calD_d$. \end{proposition} \begin{proof} We show $\psi$ is finite of degree $1$.
+The next proposition, whose proof we mirror on similar arguments appearing in~\cite[Corollary 2.5]{Huybrechts} and~\cite{Brakkee}, has the key consequence that the morphism $\psi$ appearing in~\eqref{eqn:threequotients2} is generically injective: \begin{proposition} The morphism $\psi$ is the normalization of $\calD_d$. \end{proposition} \begin{proof} We show $\psi$ is finite of degree $1$.
 We begin by showing the properness of $\psi$: start with observation that the morphisms (in the complex analytic category) $\Omega_{\Lambda}^+ \to \calD_\Lambda$, $\Omega_{K_d^\perp}^+ \to \Omega_\Lambda^+$, and $\Omega_{K_d^\perp}^+ \to \calF_d$ are {\it closed}, and that the composition $\Omega_{K_d^\perp}^+ \to \Omega_\Lambda^+ \to \calD_d$ is closed as well.
-Since we can further factor this closed morphism into the composition of of two other morphisms with the first being closed,
+Since we can further factor this closed morphism into the composition of two other morphisms with the first being closed,

 it follows that $\calF_d \to \calD_d$ is closed.
-Since each fiber is a compact set - indeed a finite set- this is a proper morphism.
+Since each fiber is a compact set --- indeed a finite set--- this is a proper morphism.
 Furthermore, as $\psi$ is quasi-finite and proper, it follows that $\psi$ is finite. \

 Let $n$ denote the degree of $\psi$, i.e. there is an open set $U \subseteq \calF_d$ such that, for any $x \in U$, the fiber $\psi^{-1}(x)$ has cardinality $n$.
 Since a very general $(X, H) \in \calM_d$ has $\rk(\Pic X) = 2$ (again by the reasoning in~\cite[Section 5.1]{Zarhin}), a very general fiber must consist of a single point.
 Therefore, we have $n=1$ and so $\psi$ is a birational morphism.
 By~\cite{BB}, the variety $\calF_d$ is normal, so $\calF_d$ must be the normalization of $\calD_d$. \end{proof} Since $\psi$ is a birational map, we may conclude